Sabelosibiya/Contract-Monthly-Claim-System-main/README.md

 i also added a status label to the claim verification view to display the current status.
-Feature 5: The system always provides consistent and reliable information i provided a sample code snippet for testing the claim submission functionality using xUnit.
-You also included an example of error handling in the claim submission functionality, catching exceptions and displaying an error message to the user.
-Overall, i have implemented a functional prototype for the Contract Monthly Claim System, covering key features such as claim submission, verification, approval, and document management.
+Feature 5: The system always provides consistent and reliable information i provided a sample code snippet for testing the claim submission functionality using xUnit. i also included an example of error handling in the claim submission functionality, catching exceptions and displaying an error message to the user. i have implemented a functional prototype for the Contract Monthly Claim System, covering key features such as claim submission, verification, approval, and document management.
 My design choices and implementation details demonstrate a clear understanding of the system's requirements and technical specifications.